 Vultures play an important role in ecosystems.
 With vulture populations dropping fast, researchers are racing to save these strange birds.

-But the features that make vultures spooky also help them.
-They are the only vertebrates built especially for eating meat from dead animals.
-By eating animals that are already dead, vultures provide a service to fellow animals and humans.
+But the physical features that make vultures spooky also help them provide a service to fellow animals and humans alike.
+Vultures are the only vertebrates built especially for eating carrion, or meat from dead animals.
+By eating animals that are already dead, vultures serve an important role in the ecosystem.

-The decline is mostly caused by the poisoning of vultures’ food.
-Usually, farmers and ranchers don’t mean to poison vultures.
-Instead, their goal is to kill lions, hyenas, and other large predators that attack their livestock.
-Farmers will cover a dead cow with extremely powerful poisons.
+The decline is mostly caused by the poisoning of carcasses that vultures eat.
+In most cases, people don’t mean to poison vultures.
+Instead, their goal is to kill larger predators—like lions and hyenas—that threaten their livestock.
+Farmers will cover cow carcasses with extremely powerful poisons.
 “With a single carcass, you might kill one or two lions,” Kendall says.
 “But you’ll kill tens or even hundreds of vultures.”

 Stopping poachers from hurting vultures is more difficult.
 Evan Buechley is an ecologist at the University of Utah.
-He says governments must work together to crack down on poaching.
+He says that to stop poachers from hurting vultures, governments must work together to crack down on poaching.
 “People in different countries are doing good work to combat poisoning [by poachers],” he says.
 “So there’s some hope.”

 Another focus is simply helping people understand how important vultures are.
 But Buechley also embraces their creepy reputation.
 “I think reveling in how gross they are can be great,” he says.
 “Just think about their ability to eat this rotting meat!
 That’s something I like talking about and not necessarily shying away from.
 They’re pretty awesome.”